Piinks/flutter/packages/flutter/notable_changes_2025-08-29.md

 ### August 15, 2025 to August 29, 2025

-A total of 231 changes were merged to the framework, engine, and packages last week.
+A total of 231 changes were merged over the last 2 weeks!
-The following are some of the notable changes that may be interesting to you.

 ### Framework